 If you are partially at fault for causing the accident, you may still receive compensation, but it will be a reduced amount.

 Tennessee’s comparative negligence law decreases the full amount of compensation based on each driver’s percentage of fault.
 For instance, if you sustained $80,000 in damages and shared 20 percent of the fault for the crash, you will receive $64,000—a 20-percent reduction.

 How Will I Receive Compensation?

 We will file a claim on your behalf with the at-fault driver’s insurance company.
-At the Law Offices of Ogle, Elrod & Baril, PLLC, our lawyers have decades of combined experience handling all aspects of insurance claims.
+At OEB Law, PLLC, our lawyers have decades of combined experience handling all aspects of insurance claims.
 We can investigate your crash, file your claim, and negotiate a full and fair settlement with the at-fault driver’s insurance company.

 If the auto insurance company challenges your story, denies your claim, or offers a low settlement, we will speak with you about filing a lawsuit.

 What If the At-Fault Driver Did Not Have Insurance?